geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The prey should fall in Oreichalcon's toils.

 And lo!
 Albruno comes; on either side,
-Before their king, the subject bands divide ;
+Before their king, the subject bands divide;
 He darts his eye o'er each extended line,
 And sees, with pride, such squadrons round him shine.
 Six giants here, the patriarchs of the state,*
-His chosen guards, in barbarous grandeur wait ;
+His chosen guards, in barbarous grandeur wait;
 Unbent with age, the vast Granites bearsf
-The gather'd weight of twice three thousand years ; 300
+The gather'd weight of twice three thousand years; 300

-* The six primitive rocks ; granite, porpby^, marble, serpentine, schist, and sienite.
+* The six primitive rocks; granite, porpby^, marble, serpentine, schist, and sienite.

-t The word regavtrns, geranites, granite, has sometimes been derived from r£f&lt;*vo?, geranos, a crane, as its colours are supposed to resemble those of the stork's neck ; but its name is more commonly supposed to have originated in its granular structure.
+t The word regavtrns, geranites, granite, has sometimes been derived from r£f&lt;*vo?, geranos, a crane, as its colours are supposed to resemble those of the stork's neck; but its name is more commonly supposed to have originated in its granular structure.